ppernot/MS-Ana/README.md

   - On the right panel, the *CV* peak profile for data integrated over *m/z* (green curve).
 The blue line is the best fit.
 The red lines and pale blue have the same meaning as above.
-The best-fit paraleters are reported in the graph, with a warning in case of fit problems.
+The best-fit parameters are reported in the graph, with a warning in case of fit problems.

 **Example of a 1D fit along *m/z* (`fit_dim=0`)** ![](article/fig2.png)